GeorgeLuther/polyperc-app/README.md

 * Rotation - the existing pattern is rotated left or right by X beats (accepts negative numbers) I.E. 1,0,0 becomes 0,1,0

+## Architecture

+Polyperc is a RESTful app made using Javascript, CSS, HTML, React, Tone.js, on the front-end.
+The backend is also made in Javascript, using Express, Knex, postgreSQL and xss.
+The next version will add user accounts, project management, and independent transport controls to efficiently manipulate the metric relationships of patterns in a project.
+Eventually it should be possible to sync Polyperc to an external MIDI clock as well as other MIDI and audio functions like uploading samples.
+The long term goal of this project is as part of a collaborative music sandbox where user can have as much or as little control over the creation process as possible.
+Users will collaborate with each other as well as with the program itself.
+Eventually the program should be able to generate new beats and compositions by single button press.
+Users will be able to use methods like the rhythm methods shown here as well as higher level actions developed based on usage analysis and machine learning.